 What you may not know is T4 syndrome is a rare yet deceptive issue that can present in many different ways.
 In other words, you may or may not have T4 syndrome or T4 damage.
 To find out if you do, you’ll need to see your physician or chiropractor.
 T4 syndrome can be confused with carpal tunnel syndrome, myofascial pain syndromes, cervical spine degenerative conditions, thoracic outlet syndrome, cardiac pain or pain originating from the viscera.

 The professionals at Advanced Wellness Solutions are primary care physicians and have the training and skills that allows them to make a medical diagnosis.
+This makes them ideal partners for working with Dr. Google.

-Dr. Google isn’t a licensed practicing physician – it’s a search engine that indexes and catalogs the trillions of web pages published to the internet.
+Instead, Google is a search engine that indexes and catalogs the trillions of web pages published to the internet.
 So while Google does its best to provide you with the most accurate information, how you word that search will greatly determine the quality of the results you see.

 For example, when a member of the general public searches for symptom information online, they will see different information displayed than when Dr. Danielle Hurd, DC types those same symptoms into the very same search engine.